 And, even though Chicanos and Latinos have made progress economically, socially, and politically, they continue being a marginalized group.
 The advancements and hardships of the past five decades have helped shape Chicano and Latino art’s evolution.
 These artists have expanded their creative expression, demonstrating an agility to develop and refine their own mythologies, methodologies and philosophies.
 They have introduced a remarkable school of art into the history of art itself.

-As part of its initiative to advance the visibility, understanding and appreciation of Chicano and Latino art, AltaMed presents Bridges in Time of Walls: Chicano/Mexican Art from Los Angeles to Mexico, a multigenerational selection of works by Chicano and Latino artists from Southern California, all of whom are of Mexican heritage.
-The exhibition highlights artists’ cultural connection between their Mexican heritage and American experience, and how their art connects the two countries, even in difficult political times on either side of the border.
-By expanding the lens of how Chicano and Latino art is viewed beyond its strict geographical home, the exhibition illustrates these artists’ inexorable ties to Mexico and the United States.
+Building Bridges in Time of Walls: Chicano/Mexican Art from Los Angeles to Mexico brings a multigenerational selection of works by Chicano and Latino artists from Southern California, all of whom are of Mexican heritage.
+The exhibit examines how these artists explore their cultural hybridity through five significant themes: Rebel Diamonds from the Sun, Imagining Paradise, Outsiders in their Own Home, Mapping Identity and Cruising the Hyphenate.
+Simultaneously, in widening the lens of how Chicano and Latino art is viewed beyond its strict geographical home, the exhibit illustrates these artists’ inexorable ties to Mexico and how they transcend singular identity and borders.